AntaresSimulatorTeam/antares-xpansion/docs/user-guide/get-started/candidate-definition.md

+# Define the candidates

-Once the Antares study has been prepared for the Antares-Xpansion simulation, by the introduction of virtual nodes as described in [Prepare the Antares study](1-prepare-a-simulation.md#prepare-study), the user must use the `candidates.ini` file to characterize the investment candidates.
+Once the Antares study has been prepared for the Antares-Xpansion simulation, by the introduction of virtual nodes as described in [Prepare the Antares study](prepare-a-simulation.md#prepare-the-antares-study), the user must use the `candidates.ini` file to characterize the investment candidates.

 ## Characterization of investment candidates in `candidates.ini`